 How, when, and why was Cool Whip first invented (and who was responsible)?
-We explore its origins, ingredients, and how the (formerly non-dairy) whipped topping became an American dessert icon.
+Just in time for the 4th of July, we explore its origins, ingredients, and how the (formerly non-dairy) whipped topping became an American dessert icon.

 In 2016, America nearly ran out of whipped cream.
 It was winter and the holidays were fast approaching.
 A fatal explosion at a chemical plant in Florida had caused a shortage of nitrous oxide, the key ingredient in propelling whipped cream out of cans.
 In our truest national form, we took to the internet to dissect the problem—first, whether it was a valid shortage, then whether we could make light of a tragic explosion, how it happened, why it happened, who to blame, how to cope, if to cope, and, most importantly, what to bake next.

 One aisle over, however, was a patriot, celebrating a 50th anniversary yet more ready than ever to aid the American people.
 Sitting patiently was a tub of sorta sugary goodness that’s always been there for us in times of confusion, celebration, and invention.
 Sitting on shelves were tubs of Cool Whip.

 For many, Cool Whip is a compromise.
 (During the 2016 shortage, the Washington Post even described it as such.)
 It’s the oddball alternative of whipped cream used by the old-fashioned, ultra-traditional family next door.

 Raised in a Cool Whip family myself, I’ve many times faced skepticism for preferring the tubby step-sibling.
 A few years back for a Fourth of July barbecue, I introduced friends to an old family recipe called Raspberry Pretzel Salad—a textured jungle of frozen raspberries, sugared pretzels, mounds of cream cheese, and the grace of Cool Whip.
 I’ll never forget what my friend asked after his first taste.